 Reduced entry costs also mean reduced risk.
-With less on the line, and if a new franchisee finds out that franchising, the concept, or both just aren't for them, it's easier to cut their losses and move on - especially if the commitment was only part-time and they have a day job they can return to.
+With less on the line, and if a new franchisee finds out that franchising, the concept, or both just aren't for them, it's easier to cut their losses and move on -- especially if the commitment was only part-time and they have a day job to return to.

 And if it does work out, they can take their cash and move up to a more traditional, leased location, make a full-time commitment, and start building their franchising empire.